Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Video Review: Pimsleur or Rosetta Stone?

-In the video above, team member John breaks down how the language learning apps from Rosetta Stone and Pimsleur stack up, ultimately declaring one the winner.
+In the video above, team member Lara breaks down how the language learning apps from Rosetta Stone and Pimsleur stack up, including pricing, features, and which one is best for different types of learners.
 If you’d like more detail, continue reading our full language app comparison below.

 Pimsleur